 - What is the link between hyperhidrosis and anxiety?

 - What role does stigma play in hyperhidrosis anxiety?

 - What can patients do about hyperhidrosis anxiety?

-One 2002 study researched the prevalence of hyperhidrosis among people with social anxiety disorder (SAD), and found that more than a quarter of them experienced hyperhidrosis.
-And as Lisa cites in her research into patient experience, one key 2016 report compares the prevalence of anxiety and depression in patients with hyperhidrosis versus patients without hyperhidrosis:
+One 2002 study researched the prevalence of hyperhidrosis among people with a social anxiety disorder (SAD) and found that more than a quarter of them experienced hyperhidrosis.
+And, as Lisa cites in her research into the patient experience, one key 2016 report compares the prevalence of anxiety and depression in patients with hyperhidrosis versus patients without hyperhidrosis:

 “This study found that anxiety was present in 21.3% of patients with the condition, and depression was present in 27.2%,” Lisa explains.
 “And for patients without hyperhidrosis, anxiety and depression fell to just 7.5% and 9.7% respectively.”